The Global Talent Scheme “GTS” is a new visa program introduced by the Government on 1 July 2018 as part of a 12 month trial.

 The GTS supplements the 482 visa, which replaced the controversial 457 visa in March 2018.
 Asia-Pacific economist Callam Pickering argued that the 457 visa occupation list excluded tech occupations, and the lack of permanent residency options for foreign workers made ‘Australia less desirable’ meaning that these highly in demand global workers would ‘choose to go elsewhere’.

 The GTS scheme reforms the limitations set by the 457 visa by axing the occupation list, offering a four year Temporary Skills Shortage (TSS) visa and the opportunity for visa holders to apply for permanent residency after three years.
-This allows startup STEM-based companies and established companies the opportunity to import skilled workers with less restrictions and ultimately rely on themmaintain their employment on a long-term basis.
+This allows STEM startups as well as established businesses the opportunity to import skilled workers with less restrictions.